toucansites/website/contents/docs/[05]templates/[01]basics/index.md

         └── views
 ```

-The default template, located in the `templates/default` folder, is used when rendering the site.
-However, this can be modified via the configuration file.
+The default template is located at `templates/default` and is used automatically unless overridden in your configuration file.

+To use a custom template, update your configuration:

 ```yml
 templates: